 Great American Smokeout (GASO)

-The Cancer Center, the Georgia Prevention Institute, and the GRHealth Respiratory Care Services Program set up eight "Commit to Quit" stations at the Health Sciences and Summerville campuses as part of the Great American Smokeout.
+On November 20, 2014, the Cancer Center, the Georgia Prevention Institute, and the GRHealth Respiratory Care Services Program set up eight "Commit to Quit" stations at the Health Sciences and Summerville campuses as part of the Great American Smokeout.
 Locations included the GRU Cancer Center, the Children's Hospital of Georgia, the Medical Office Building, the hospital's west entrance and Terrace Dining, as well as Annex 1, Health Sciences Campus Student Center, and the Jaguar Student Activities Center on the Summerville Campus.

 Over 340 students, employees, patients, and visitors either signed up to make a commitment to quit smoking or to help inform others about the Cancer Center's tobacco cessation services.
 They gathered printed information about the health consequences of smoking conventional cigarettes and of electronic cigarettes.
 Visitors to the Summerville location viewed the video "GRU Tobacco-Free is Everybody's Business."